rnekadi/umkc-hackroo-hellofresh-2021/README.md

 # HelloFresh University Missouri Hackathon Excercise Spring 2021

-Thank you for your interest in joining HelloFresh!
-As part of our selection process, all of our candidates must take the following test.
+Thank you for your interest in joining HelloFresh UMKC Hackathon Challenge !
-The test is designed to assess key competencies required in your role as a data engineer at HelloFresh.

 Please submit your answers in a different branch and create a pull request.
 Please do not merge your own pull request.